-The Colorado State Board of Education is a sevenmember elected board entrusted by the state constitution with "general supervision of the public schools."
+The Colorado State Board of Education is a seven-member elected board entrusted by the state constitution with "general supervision of the public schools."

 Each Congressional district elects one member on a partisan basis to serve a six-year term of office.
-As of August 2017, Board members are:
+As of August 2019, Board members are:

 - Steve Durham (R), 5th District

 - Angelika Schroeder (D), 2nd District

 - Jane Goff (D), 7th District

 - Rebecca McClellan (D), 6th District

-- Pam Mazanec (R), 4th District
+- Debora Scheffel (R), 4th District

 - Valentina Flores (D), 1st District

 - Joyce Rankin (R), 3rd District

-The State Board selects a Commissioner of Education and oversees the implementation of initiatives through are overseeing teacher licensure and related disciplinary cases, approving waiver and innovation requests, and hearing charter school appeals in cases of disputes with an authorizer.
+The State Board selects a Commissioner of Education and oversees the implementation of initiatives through the Colorado Department of Education.
+For many enacted K-12 laws, the General Assembly grants the State Board rulemaking authority.
+Among the State Board's other primary responsibilities are overseeing teacher licensure and related disciplinary cases, approving waiver and innovation requests, and hearing charter school appeals in cases of disputes with an authorizer.